Sugerencia de edades

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.

-Despite their name, black-eyed peas are actually beans, and they are among the most nutritious plant-based foods you can offer your child.
-There are hundreds of varieties that vary in size and color, but the California Blackeye is the most popular.
-The small cream-colored bean with a black “eye” is also called a cow pea and a field pea—names that hint at the history of the plant.
-Black-eyed peas were a favored crop on farms in the American South and Caribbean islands, where black eyed peas traveled along with enslaved people from West Africa, the bean’s native land.
-Today, the black-eyed peas are a popular staple food in many cultures as well as a celebratory ingredient that symbolizes good luck and prosperity.
+Black-eyed peas are part of the sprawling legume family of plants.
+The small cream-colored bean with a black “eye” is also called cow pea and field pea—names that hint at the history of the plant.
+Black eyed peas were a favored crop on farms in the American South and Caribbean islands, where black-eyed peas traveled along with enslaved people from West Africa, the bean’s native land.
+Today, black-eyed peas are a popular staple food in many cultures as well as a celebratory ingredient that symbolizes good luck and prosperity.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.